HIV medications are generally classified according to their mechanistic action.

 Rilpivirine (Edurant)

-HIV protease inhibitors are peptidomimetics that competitively inhibit the action of the virus' aspartyl protease, an enzyme crucial for the proteolytic cleavage of nascent polypeptide precursors into mature viral proteins.
+HIV protease inhibitors are peptidomimetics that competitively inhibit the action of the virus aspartyl protease, and enzyme crucial for the proteolytic cleavage of nascent polypeptide precursors into mature viral proteins.

 Atazanavir, or ATV (Reyataz)